Thank you for reading our post, please rate this article at the end.

 RV and slide manufacturers strongly advise against supporting or jacking your slide out.
 Instead, you should support the RV frame, not the slide-out.

-It’s easy to damage your slide-out mechanism because they exert upward pressure on parts not designed for it if the RV settles.
-This exerts undue stress on the slide mechanism, which is fragile, in the first place.
+It’s easy to damage your slide-out mechanism because it exerts upward pressure on parts that aren’t designed to withstand it when the RV settles.
+This places undue stress on the slide mechanism, which is already fragile.

 Therefore, I suggest you discover why your RV slide-out is sagging rather than band-aiding the symptoms.